After building my own MAME machine from scratch, I decided I wanted to try my hand at a restoration project.

 I jumped on Craigslist and found a four-player sit-down Nintendo VS cabinet.
 When I got down to the place to pick it up, I found myself staring at a treasure trove of old cabinets packed into a barn.
 I looked around and ended up leaving with a second cabinet also, one that reminded me of Ms. Pac-Man.

 Back at home with my haul, I found that I was more interested in checking out the second cabinet.
 It turned out to be a Galaxian converted to a Galaga.
-I decided to restore it to its original state.
+I decided to restore it to its original glory.

 The cabinet itself was in decent shape, albeit quite dirty from sitting in a barn for so long.
 Other than the dust, there was no structural or water damage.